60 ml Royal Dock navy strength gin

 The first combination of gin, lemon juice and orgeat appears in 1933, in George Lurie’s “Here’s How”, with the name “Japanese No. 2”.
 The orgeat and also the name is a reference to the Japanese Cocktail.
 However, this variant uses too little lemon juice to be a sour, and is thus not an “Army & Navy” despite the same ingredients.
 “Peychaud’s Orgeat” from 1935 comes closer to it, but also contains Peychaud’s Bitter.
 In 1937, “Army And Navy” was published by R. de Fleury, but here, too, it is something else – a combination of gin, lemon juice, vermouth and bitters.

-It was not until 1945 that the version we report on here appeared.
+David Wondrich notes that G. Selmer Fougner, a columnist for the New York Sun, reported on the Army & Navy in 1934.
+This was said to be an invention of New York advertising man Caroll Van Ark, who had submitted his recipe stating: »An inexpensive drink, but it tastes like a million.« In 1945, this version appears again.
+In “300 Ways to Mix Drinks” by R. M. Barrows and Betty Stone.
 In “300 Ways to Mix Drinks” by R. M. Barrows and Betty Stone.
 There, an Army & Navy is prepared from equal parts gin, orgeat and lemon juice.
 The book was published in Cincinnati, Ohio, and the recipe was then taken up by David A. Embury in 1953, with double the proportion of gin.
 It is surprising that the Army & Navy, or rather a gin sour with orgeat, has been quite rarely published altogether, for it is extraordinarily delicious.

 Where it got its name from can only be speculated.
 Presumably it was named after an “Army and Navy Club”.
 In Washington D.C., the “United Service Club” was founded in 1885 and renamed “The Army and Navy Club” in 1891.
 It is said that this club gave the name to the drink because the daiquiri played an important role there.
 A dubious argument, since both mixed drinks, the Daiquiri and the Army & Navy, have no ingredient in common.
 The only thing they have in common is that both are a sour.
 However, there has also been an “Army and Navy Club” in London since 1837, which was ranked among the best clubs in the world.
 [2-244] Likewise, there was an “Army and Navy Club” in San Francisco.
 The truth will probably not be found out.